Dan Olinger

 Deliverance

-The most obvious deduction about the Creator, I think, is his power, evident from the vastness of the heavens and the evident power of earthly forces.
+The most obvious deduction about the Creator, I think, is his power, evident from the vastness of the heavens and the obvious power of earthly forces.
 It would make sense for God’s people, then, to call on his power for their protection and deliverance:

 16 The day is thine, the night also is thine: Thou hast prepared the light and the sun.
 17 Thou hast set all the borders of the earth: Thou hast made summer and winter. … 19 O deliver not the soul of thy turtledove unto the multitude of the wicked: Forget not the congregation of thy poor for ever (Ps 74).